 LSD, commonly known as “acid,” is a powerful hallucinogenic drug that completely alters and distorts the user’s perception of reality.
-Can you get addicted to LSD?
+So, is LSD addictive?
 Although the matter is up for debate, most professionals agree that LSD isn’t physically addictive.
 However, it’s possible to become emotionally and mentally hooked on the drug’s mind-altering effects.
 According to the Drug Enforcement Administration (DEA), LSD is classified as a Schedule 1 drug, which means there is a high potential for abuse, but no currently accepted medical uses.

 What is LSD Made of?

 LSD stands for lysergic acid diethylamide, a chemical synthesized from ergot, a toxic fungus that grows on rye and other grains.
 LSD is considered a semi-synthetic drug because creation also involves manmade chemicals that change its physical makeup into a crystallized form.

 Crystallized LSD is liquified into a clear, odorless substance with a slightly bitter taste.
 Single doses of the liquid are dropped onto square pieces of blotter paper.
 Users place the paper on the tongue, and the drug absorbs into the body.
 Blotter paper is the most common way people use LSD, but it is also incorporated into gelatin squares, sugar cubes, or capsules.
 LSD is rarely smoked, sniffed, or injected.

 LSD has been around since its hallucinogenic properties were accidentally discovered in the 1930s.
 In the 1950s, the Central Intelligence Agency (CIA) and the Department of Defense experimented with the drug as a chemical weapon that could control entire populations.
 LSD was widely researched as a psychiatric drug, and showed promise as a treatment for severe pain.